This Easy Sweet Potato Casserole has a creamy filling made with canned sweet potatoes and is topped with a brown sugar streusel topping.

 In a bowl, combine the melted butter, brown sugar, flour and chopped pecans.
 Use a fork or your fingers until mixture becomes small crumbles.

 Sprinkle crumbles over sweet potato mixture.

-Bake uncovered for 25-35 minutes until topping is golden brown.
-Let casserole cool for about 10 minutes before serving.
-The casserole will set-up as it cools.
+Bake uncovered for 30-40 minutes until topping is golden brown.
+Let casserole cool for about 15-20 minutes before serving.
+This is important as the casserole will set-up as it cools.

-- Preheat oven to 350f degrees.
-In a large bowl, mash the sweet potatoes and stir in melted butter, milk, sugar, vanilla extract and beaten Eggland’s Best eggs.
+- Preheat oven to 350F degrees.
+In a large bowl, mash the sweet potatoes and stir in melted butter, milk, sugar, vanilla extract and beaten eggs.
 Stir until combined well.

 - Pour sweet potato mixture into a 2-quart (8-inch square) baking dish.

 - In a bowl, combine the melted butter, brown sugar, flour and chopped pecans.
 Use a fork or your fingers until mixture becomes small crumbles.